moderndatacompany/dataos.info/docs/resources/stacks/scanner/creating_scanner_workflows.md

 ## Creating Scanner YAML Configuration

 1. Define resource properties such as name, version, type, owner etc. These properties are common for all resources.
-To learn more, refer to [this] page.
+To learn more, refer to [Configuring the Resource Section](/resources/workflow/creating_a_workflow/#configuring-the-resource-section) page.

 2. Scanner workflows are either single-time run or scheduled to run at a specific cadence.
-To schedule a workflow, you must add the `schedule` property, under which you define a `cron` To learn about these properties, refer to [this] page.
+To schedule a workflow, you must add the `schedule` property, under which you define a `cron` To learn about these properties, refer to [Schedulable workflows](/resources/workflow/#schedulable-workflows).

 3. Define the Scanner job properties in the `dag`, such as job name, description.

 4. Define the specification for stack and compute for the Scanner workflow.
 Also specify user ID of the use case assignee.
 The default value here is `metis`. but 'Run as a Scanner user' use case should be granted to run Scanner workflow.